-The fundamental concepts provided by Azure to attain high availability are as follows:
+The fundamental concepts provided by Azure high availability are as follows:

 As you know, it’s very important that we design solutions to be highly available.
 The workloads might be mission-critical and require highly available architecture.
 We will take a closer look at each of the concepts of high availability in Azure now.
 Let’s start with availability sets.